-The official drop date for the course is Friday, November 17, which is the last date for the student or instructor to drop this course with a W.
+The official drop date for the course is Nov.
+16, which is the last date for the student to drop this course with a W.

-Communication and Viewing Grades:

-Instructor - Student Communication
+Communication and Viewing Grades: Instructor - Student Communication

 Students are responsible for monitoring grades during the semester in myTC.
 Students are encouraged to discuss grades and issue in the course with the instructor.
 Students who fail to complete assignments and/or lab, have attendance problems, and have inappropriate classroom behavior will conference with the instructor and may be asked to conference with Lisa Jones, Developmental Education Coordinator to discuss options for student success in the course.
 Texarkana College utilizes an Early Alert System for attendance, and a student may receive an email indicating that he or she has missed a class.
-Also, a student may receive an email or telephone call from Larry Andrews, Direction of Retention, or Lisa Jones to discuss absences or other issues a student is having in a course.
+Also, a student may receive an email or telephone call from the Office of Retention to discuss absences or other issues a student is having in a course.
 These systems are in place to help students succeed at TC.